What Is the Best Medicine for Diarrhea and Vomiting?

 Is ORS enough for loose motion?

 In most mild to moderate cases, yes.
+It prevents dehydration while the gut recovers.

 Can I eat during diarrhea?